cms-patatrack/CLUEstering/README.md

 ```
 where the `-v` flag is optional but suggested because provides more details during the compilation process.

+### From PyPi
-Alternatively, the library can be installed directly from the PyPi repository:
+The library is also available on the PyPi repository, and can be installed with:
 ```shell
 pip install -v CLUEstering
 ```